menu

 People

-The Union Dr / W 4th St neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Union Dr / W 4th St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
 The Union Dr / W 4th St neighborhood also has a greater percentage of children living in poverty (58.8%) than found in 96.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, neighborhoodScout's exclusive research revealed that 93.2% of the adult residents in the Union Dr / W 4th St neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.8% of the neighborhoods in America.